What is diesel fuel contamination?

 What is the difference between fuel filtration, fuel polishing and Clean Diesel D.E.B.U.G.?

-– Fuel filtration (that is fitted either as a primary filtration between the diesel tank and the engine or secondary filtration on your engine) uses filters that remove free water (the water that accumulates at the bottom of the tank) and particle contamination (rust, dirt etc) to a certain size, usually 10-30 micron for conventional diesel engines.
+– Fuel filtration – applies only to fuel – (that is fitted either as a primary filtration between the diesel tank and the engine or secondary filtration on your engine) uses filters that remove free water (the water that accumulates at the bottom of the tank) and particle contamination (rust, dirt etc) to a certain size, usually 10-30 micron for conventional diesel engines.
 HPCR diesel engines (High Pressure Common Rail) require higher levels of filtration, usually 2 micron.

-– Fuel polishing removes what conventional fuel filtering is not usually capable of (emulsified water that is suspended in fuel and doesn’t drop to the bottom of the tank to be drained).
+– Fuel polishing – applies only to fuel – removes what conventional fuel filtering is not usually capable of (emulsified water that is suspended in fuel and doesn’t drop to the bottom of the tank to be drained).

-– On top of the aforementioned filtration modes, Clean Diesel D.E.B.U.G. system offers additional 2 levels of microbial decontamination with a proprietary wave lengh modulation UV and the optional O3 injection for the inside of the tank ensuring 100% kill of diesel bug.
+– Clean Diesel D.E.B.U.G. system – applies to both fuel and the storage tank – on top of the 2 aforementioned filtration modes, offers additional 2 levels of microbial decontamination with a proprietary wave lengh modulation UV and the optional O3 injection for the inside of the tank ensuring 100% kill of diesel bug.

 What is nominal filtration?